- Related links

 Personal Flotation Devices (PFDs), or life jackets

 The U.S. Coast Guard and Wisconsin law require vessels under 16 feet in length to be equipped with one Type I, Type II, Type III or Type V personal flotation device, commonly called a life jacket, for each person on board.
-This means that even canoes and kayaks must carry a wearable PFD for each person on board.
+This means that even canoes, kayaks, paddleboards, and any other device that is designed or manufactured to be used as a mode of transportation on the water must carry a wearable PFD for each person on board.

 Vessels 16 foot or more in length must be equipped with one Type I, Type II, Type III or Type V for each person on board plus at least one Type IV throwable for the boat.